 Common food allergies include dairy, soy, beef, chicken, nuts, oranges, strawberries, wheat, seafood and colours.
-Food allergy should be considered in people who have reacted previously to a food.
-Choose a healthy diet with plenty of fruits, vegetables and whole grains.
 Some studies suggest that probiotics may help relieve the symptoms of eczema in children.
-Probiotics can be found in foods like yogurt and in some supplements.
+Probiotics can be found in foods like yoghurt and in some supplements.
 Omega-3 fatty acids found in fish and fish oil, which help fight inflammation, are also being studied for eczema.

 If the skin starts to become red, inflamed or weepy then dermatitis is developing.
 Moisturiser alone might not be enough, so a topical steroid cream can be used.
 Mild steroids are available from your pharmacist or check with your doctor if a different product would be suitable for more severe outbreaks.
 If using a steroid, apply it to all inflamed areas liberally, until the dermatitis has gone and the skin is clear.
 This often takes 7-14 days.
 The dermatitis is more likely to recur if not enough steroid is used or stopped too early.
 Side effects such as skin thinning or growth suppression from using topical corticosteroids for short amounts of time are very rare.
 The fingertip unit (FTU) is a good guide to know how much cream or ointment to use.
 One FTU is the distance between the tip of an adult finger and the crease of the first joint and this should cover an area equivalent to the size of the flat of two adult hands with the fingers together.
 An adult arm would take three FTUs to cover.
 Drowsy antihistamines may be used to help with disturbed sleep from itchy skin.